Interpolation and Exponentially Suppressed Cosmological Constant in Non-Supersymmetric Heterotic Strings with General $\mathbb{Z}_{2}$ Twists: Introduction

 Most of the non-supersymmetric string theories include a tachyon in their spectrum, but tachyon-free models without supersymmetry do also exist.
 In 10-dimensions, we have $SO(16)\times SO(16)$ heterotic model originally constructed in \cite{Dixon:1986iz, Alvarez-Gaume:1986ghj}, and tachyon-free string models without supersymmetry in four or general dimensions were constructed\cite{Ginsparg:1986wr, Kawai:1986ah}.
 In the top-down approach from non-supersymmetric string theories without tachyons, however, one faces a crucial problem: the vacuum energy density, i.e., cosmological constant, is extremely large.
 This raises the issue of vacuum instability as well as how to avoid conflict from observations.

-In this paper, we focus on the string models constructed by orbifolding with freely acting $\mathbb{Z}_{2}$ twists in which the cosmological constant can be exponentially suppressed\cite{Itoyama:1986ei, Itoyama:1987rc, Itoyama:2021itj, Itoyama:2021kxp, Itoyama:2019yst, Itoyama:2020ifw,Itoyama:2021fwc, Blum:1997gw, Abel:2015oxa, Aaronson:2016kjm, Abel:2017rch,Florakis:2016ani,Faraggi:2009xy,Faraggi:2021mws} (other non-supersymmetric string models with small or vanishing cosmological constants have been proposed \cite{Moore:1987ue, Taylor:1987uv, Balog:1988dt, Dienes:1990ij, Dienes:1990qh, Kachru:1998hd, Kachru:1998pg, Kachru:1998yy, Satoh:2015nlc, Sugawara:2016lpa, Aoyama:2021kqa, Satoh:2021nfu}).
+In this paper, we focus on the string models constructed by orbifolding with freely acting $\mathbb{Z}_{2}$ twists in which the cosmological constant can be exponentially suppressed\cite{Itoyama:1986ei, Itoyama:1987rc, Itoyama:2021itj, Itoyama:2021kxp, Itoyama:2019yst, Itoyama:2020ifw,Itoyama:2021fwc, Blum:1997gw, Abel:2015oxa, Aaronson:2016kjm, Abel:2017rch,Florakis:2016ani,Faraggi:2009xy,Faraggi:2021mws, Kounnas:2016gmz,Kounnas:2017mad, Coudarchet:2018ztz, Angelantonj:2019gvi, Abel:2020ldo} (other non-supersymmetric string models with small or vanishing cosmological constants have been proposed \cite{Moore:1987ue, Taylor:1987uv, Balog:1988dt, Dienes:1990ij, Dienes:1990qh, Kachru:1998hd, Kachru:1998pg, Kachru:1998yy, Satoh:2015nlc, Sugawara:2016lpa, Aoyama:2021kqa, Satoh:2021nfu}).
 This construction is a stringy version of the Scherk-Scwharz compactifications which breaks supersymmetry \cite{Scherk:1978ta, Rohm:1983aq, Kounnas:1989dk}.
 In the 9-dimensional models based on it, a 10-dimensional supersymmetric model can be obtained by taking the limits of compactified radii to zero or infinity in the specific choices of $\mathbb{Z}_{2}$ twists.
-Among these, so-called interpolating models have especially attracted much attention, which connect superstrings and non-supersymmetric ones in 10 dimensions.
+Among these, so-called interpolating models have especially attracted much attention, which connect superstrings and non-supersymmetric ones in 10 dimensions and their interpolation properties are related to the target space duality of non-supersymmetric strings.
 It is shown that in 9-dimensional interpolating heterotic models, as the dimensionless radius $R$ of a circle goes to large (supersymmetry is asymptotically restored), the leading contribution of the one-loop cosmological constant can be evaluated as \cite{Itoyama:1986ei, Itoyama:1987rc}